-- inform the PSAA (and their parents, if the PSAA is a child) of their data protection rights and give them access to the CASP Data Protection Notice. - ensure the PSAA has been supplied with appropriate information before the interview, including all relevant information and documentation gathered by the CASP social worker to date in the substantiation assessment process. - explain the substantiation assessment process and the purpose of the interview to the PSAA (and their parents, if the PSAA is a child). - arrange the interview in a timely manner after receiving receipt of confirmation from the PSAA that they are willing to participate in the substantiation assessment process. - ensure that the PSAA can access appropriate forms of support.
-The PSAA (and their parents if the PSAA is a child) should be directed to relevant local, regional, or national therapeutic services that may be of help to them.
+- Ensure the PSAA has been supplied with appropriate information before the interview, including all relevant information and documentation gathered by the CASP social worker to date in the substantiation assessment process. - Arrange the interview in a timely manner after receiving receipt of confirmation from the PSAA that they are willing to participate in the substantiation assessment process. - Ensure that there are copies of the CASP Data Protection Notice for the PSAA (and their parents, if the PSAA is a child). - Ensure that there is information on relevant local, regional, or national therapeutic services that may be of help to the PSAA (and their parents if the PSAA is a child) and that can act as a support to them.